merkede/podcast-website/content/projects/_index.md

 # for list-sidebar layout
 sidebar:
   title: My Project Work
-  description: |
-    A collection of projects which made the final cut.
-Have a look.

 # set up common front matter for all pages inside blog/
 cascade: